 One week and a whole lot of mystery later, I’m home and getting back into my routine after our Pack Up & Go trip.
 After several months of waiting, I can’t believe it’s over.
 But I’m already plotting my next adventure.
 I read quite a few articles when I first discovered the mystery travel agency.
 So I thought I’d share my experience.
 Everything from the amazing to the extremely picky is included in today’s Pack Up & Go review.
 Let’s get started!

 First things first, what am I even talking about?
-Pack Up & Go is a travel agency that plans 3 day 2 night vacations with a twist.
-You pick your budget, the city want you to leave from, how you’d like to travel (car, train, plane) and when you want to go.
+Pack Up & Go is a travel agency that plans 3 day+ vacations with a twist.
+You pick your budget, the city want you to leave from, how you’d like to travel (car, train, plane), and when you want to go.
 But they pick your destination.
 And it’s only in the USA.

 There are several budget options available.
-Depending on how many people you have in your group, there are options for as low as $450 a person (car) or $650 (plane/train).
+You can choose from plane/train travel, road trips, outdoor destinations, and staycations.
 You’re required to book at least 4 weeks in advance.
 However, if you know when you want to travel, I’d suggest booking as soon as possible.
 They are growing in popularity and may already be too full to take your trip on.

 WHICH TRIP DID WE PICK?